In a nutshell

 Here’s where I have danced and the different styles that I have tried.
 I’m looking forward to adding to the list!

-- Salsa/Latin Dance: United States (Baltimore, Miami, New Brunswick, Los Angeles, New York City, Pittsburgh, Philadelphia, Providence, San Diego, San Francisco, South Bend, Washington D.C., White Plains), Guatemala (Antigua), Mexico (Guadalajara, Guanajuato, Mérida, Mexico City, Morelia, Oaxaca, Playa del Carmen, Puebla, Puerto Escondido, San Miguel De Allende), Colombia (Bogotá, Cartagena, Medellín), Spain (Cádiz, Sevilla)
+- Salsa/Bachata/Latin Dancing: United States (Baltimore, Miami, New Brunswick, Los Angeles, New York City, Pittsburgh, Philadelphia, Providence, Richmond, San Diego, San Francisco, South Bend, Washington D.C., White Plains), Guatemala (Antigua), Mexico (Guadalajara, Guanajuato, Mérida, Mexico City, Morelia, Oaxaca, Playa del Carmen, Puebla, Puerto Escondido, San Miguel De Allende), Colombia (Bogotá, Cartagena, Medellín), Spain (Cádiz, Madrid, Sevilla)

 - East Coast Swing: United States (Baltimore)